 Select Enabled to use the Turbo Mode to boost system performance.
-The options are Enable and Disable.
+The options are Enabled and Disabled.

-P-state Coordination
+P-State Coordination

-This feature is used to change the P-state (Power-Performance State) coordination type.
-P-state is also known as "SpeedStep" for Intel processors.
-Select HW\ALL to change the P-state coordination type for hardware components only.
-Select SW\ALL to change the P-state coordination type for all software installed in the system.
-Select SW\ANY to change the P-state coordination type for a software program in the system.
-The options are HW\AII, SW\ALL, and SW\ANY.
+This feature allows the user to change the P-State (Power-Performance State) coordination type.
+P-State is also known as "SpeedStep" for Intel processors.
+Select HW_ALL to change the P-State coordination type for hardware components only.
+Select SW_ALL to change the P-State coordination type for all software installed in the system.
+Select SW_ANY to change the P-State coordination type for a software program in the system.
+The options are HW_AII, SW_ALL, and SW_ANY.